Cosmological Perturbations and the Running Cosmological Constant Model: The Linear Perturbation Equations

-where $n$ measures the slope of the primordial power spectrum (we will assume $n=1$ \cite{wmap5,sl}) and $A$ is a normalization constant.
-In order to obtain power spectra for the our $RCC$ model we evolved equations (3.18) from $z = 500$ to $z = 0$.
-A value of 500 ensures that at that time the matter is dominant.
-In normalizing the power spectrum followed the methodology presented in \cite{fabris}.
+where $n$ measures the slope of the primordial power spectrum (we will assume $n=1$ \cite{wmap5,sl}), and $A$ is a normalization constant.
+To obtain power spectra for our $RCC$ model, we have performed the numerical analysis using the equations in (25) from $z = 500$ to $z = 0$.
+At $z=500$, matter is dominant.
+In normalizing the power spectrum, we followed the methodology presented in \cite{fabris}.

-In Figure 4 we present the matter power spectrum of our model and the power spectrum estimated by Percival et al., using data of the SDSS Project for $\Omega_{m0}=0.24$ \cite{per}.
-The impact that has the $RCC$ model on linear power spectrum is dominated by equation (3.18a), which depends of the value of the parameter $\nu$.
-Thus, if the parameter $ \nu $ is zero, then, we recover the $\Lambda CDM$ model, since that, $\delta_{\Lambda} = 0$.
-Consequently, a value large $\nu$ entails a more damping of the power spectrum for the case of $\nu$ positive.
-Meanwhile, for $\nu$ negative the deviation of the power spectrum with respect at the observational data is even stronger.
-In principle, this feature also can be seen from the inspection of the figure 4.
-Theoretically we can understand this behavior, because in the equation (3.9) we can observe that the parameter $\nu$, appears as a factor of the term $k^{2}$ proportional which is derived from the pressure gradient.
-When $\nu$ is negative this terms change of sign.
+In Figure 4, we present the matter power spectrum for our model, where $\Omega_{m0}=0.24$ and we use the power spectrum estimated by Percival et al. based on data from the SDSS Project.
+The impact that the $RCC$ model has on the linear power spectrum is dominated by equation (24a) and depends on the value of the parameter $\nu$.
+If parameter $\nu$ is zero, we recover the $\Lambda CDM$ model, because $\delta_{\Lambda} = 0$.
+Consequently, a large value of $\nu$ entails a greater damping of the power spectrum in the case of $\nu$ being positive.
+In the case of $\nu$ being negative, the deviation of the power spectrum with respect to the observational data is even stronger.
+In principle, this feature can also be seen in Figure 4.
+We can interpret this behavior theoretically because in equation (15), the parameter $\nu$ appears as a factor in the term $k^{2}$ is proportional which is derived from the pressure gradient.
+When $\nu$ is negative, this term changes sign.
 Thus, it is expected that for small scales ($k> 0.15$) and $\nu<0$, the pressure terms become important.
-In general, for large scales $k <0.06$ (for example) the $k^{2}$ terms may be negligible.
+In general, if we consider large scales ($k <0.06$, for example) the $k^{2}$ terms may be negligible.